Themefic-Team/ultimate-addons-for-contact-form-7/readme.txt

 ### Join our Community to stay updated

-Join our [Facebook group](https://www.facebook.com/groups/ultimate.cf7) to stay informed with the latest news and updates about Tourfic.
+Join our [Facebook group](https://www.facebook.com/groups/ultimate.cf7) to stay informed with the latest news and updates about Ultra Addons for Contact Form 7.

 ### Our Support